Is Single-View Mesh Reconstruction Ready for Robotics?: 3D Reconstruction - A Brief Taxonomy

 \subsection{Input Data}

-3D reconstruction models can operate on a wide variety of input data modalities.
-We are concerned with 3D reconstruction in a typical robotics context and focus on reconstruction from image or depth data.
-For an overview of 3D reconstruction from other modalities such as text, see \cite{li_generative_2023}.
-3D reconstruction approaches can be categorised based on the density of input viewpoints required: dense-view, sparse-view, and single-view methods, each with distinct characteristics and applications in robotics scenarios.
+We focus on reconstruction from image or depth data in robotics contexts.
+Such 3D reconstruction approaches can be categorised based on the density of input viewpoints required: dense-view, sparse-view, and single-view methods, each with distinct characteristics and applications in robotics scenarios.

 \textbf{Dense-view} 3D reconstruction, that is reconstructing only what is observed, has a rich history.
 If camera poses, projection parameters, and depth data are available, it is straightforward to convert depth information to dense point clouds in the world coordinate system.
 Without camera extrinsics, reconstruction becomes an optimisation problem.
 One major line of work, Simultaneous Localisation and Mapping (SLAM), concerns reconstruction of a map of the environment and estimation of the camera trajectory in it from real-time sensor data \cite{aulinas_slam_2008}.
 Another line of work, Structure-from-Motion, does not operate on online sequential data but instead reconstructs 3D structures and estimates camera viewpoints from unordered sets of offline images \cite{schonberger_structure--motion_2016}.
-3D Gaussian Splatting \cite{kerbl_3d_2023}, a more recent form of dense-view reconstruction, usually relies on unordered sets of dense views with camera extrinsics available.
+3DGS \cite{kerbl_3d_2023}, a more recent form of dense-view reconstruction, typically relies on unordered sets of dense views with camera extrinsics available; extensions to simultaneous localisation and mapping have also been proposed \cite{yan_gs-slam_2024,keetha_splatam_2024,matsuki_gaussian_2024}.